kristine-lee/github-members-directory/README.md

 ## Decisions

 Github's API supports `since` query parameter.
 This is given in the link header returned from the API call and points to the id of the user last seen.
+User ids are not continuous and must be fetched separately, rather than calculated.
 However, not all link header relations are supported for all endpoints. "/users" endpoint didn't seem to support "prev" relations.

 This project utilizes server-side pagination as it is more memory efficient.